 Although consumer financing instruments such as credit cards, mortgages, and automotive loans, which are more commonplace in upper-income countries, are on the rise in China, the savings habits of Chinese consumers have yet to reflect those of their foreign counterparts.
 Chinese households save a greater share of their income than households in other major economies.
-As of 2015, the average Chinese household saved about 40 percent of its income, the highest of any major economy and in stark contrast with savings rates of 5.2 percent and 1.8 percent for the U.S. and Japan, respectively.
-These saving habits are in part a necessity due to lower levels of social insurance and were historically promoted by the Chinese government as it set up state-owned banks and postal savings.
-Today households cite family, investment, and retirement as top reasons for saving money.
+As of 2015, the average Chinese household saved about 40 percent of its income, the highest of any major economy and in stark contrast with savings rates of 5.2 percent and 1.8 percent for the US and Japan, respectively.
+These saving habits are somewhat of a necessity due to lower levels of social insurance and were historically promoted by the Chinese government as it set up state-owned banks and postal savings.
+Today, households cite family, investment, and retirement as top reasons for saving money.

 Social Challenges of the Middle Class

-China’s middle class is forecast by McKinsey & Company to reach 550 million by 2022 and comprise 75 percent of urban households.
+China’s middle class is forecasted by McKinsey & Company to reach 550 million by 2022 and comprise 75 percent of urban households.
 This continued expansion of the middle class presents a host of new environmental, demographic, and social challenges.

 The increased consumption levels of the middle class have contributed to environmental stresses.
 Rising vehicle purchases, higher gasoline consumption, and urban sprawl is resulting in higher CO2 emissions and elevated levels of air pollution.
 Dietary preferences have also shifted.
 A rise in animal protein consumption among the middle class has caused an increase in the intensity of agricultural production and placed a considerable strain on the environment.